bayganik/mmGame-Engine-Win2D-ECS/README.md

 ## Feb 08, 2024

-The engine and a sample scenes with sprites, animated sprites, compound sprites + simple card game,
+Using Win2d CoreWindows (no WPF/XAML) to create game window.
+I use swapchain which covers entire window, allowing for mouse clicks no matter how user resizes the window.
+This is a 2D game framework engine.
+I am waiting for Win8UI to update Win2d (as of Feb 8, 2024 no news).

-https://github.com/rocwood/Entitas-Lite        (I've included Entitas here, since I made some minor additions)
+https://github.com/rocwood/Entitas-Lite        (I've included Entitas as part of engine, since I made some minor additions)

 Entity Component System (ECS) is used to allow for separation of concern when coding (Entitas)

 Scene is the base of the game.
 Inside the Scene you add Entities that have Components.
 Then you add a System to act on those entities.
-If you don't add a system, you all you get is a scene displaying a bunch of things (like the Card Scene).
+If you don't add a system, all you get is a scene displaying a bunch of sprites or UI.

-There are components that have special meaning.

 Each game is a scene holding Entities.

     * Game Entity (All the pieces used to do the game)

     * Scene Entity (typically UI elements that are drawn on top of all Game Entities)

+There are included components that have special meaning.

     Transform component gets added to all entities when scene creates them.

     Sprite component is used to display images